alfredbaudisch/pardall.xyz_content/_website/About.md

 - [Elixir](https://elixir-lang.org/), [Phoenix Framework](https://phoenixframework.org/) and [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html)
 - [PardallMarkdown](https://github.com/alfredbaudisch/pardall_markdown)
 	- My own framework: a reactive publishing framework, filesystem-based with support for Markdown, nested hierarchies, and instant content rebuilding.
-- Content is created in [Joplin](https://joplinapp.org/), then exported as Markdown to a folder in my computer.
-The folder is then synced automatically to the server using [SyncThings](https://syncthing.net/) and then PardallMarkdown immediatelly publish the changes to the website.
-Magic.
+- Content is created in [Joplin](https://joplinapp.org/) or [Obsidian](https://obsidian.md/), which is just a folder in my computer (with Markdown files and media like images).
+The folder is then pushed to a [Git repository](https://github.com/alfredbaudisch/pardall.xyz_content) and then PardallMarkdown automatically pulls from the repository and publish the changes to the website.
 - You can build the same website, check the [demo repository](https://github.com/alfredbaudisch/pardall-markdown-phoenix-demo).
 - The template is a basic [Bootstrap](https://getbootstrap.com/) template, I didn't want to spend a lot of time with HTML and CSS (maybe one day I'll create a better template).